 I’m interested in clarifying the evolutionary consequences of disturbance to better understand how we can maintain stability and vitality of marine populations in a changing climate.
 I use ecological surveys and population genomic techniques to study how biodiversity is shaped and reshaped through time, across space, and with environmental perturbation.

-I’m a postdoctoral researcher in Mike Dawson’s lab at the University of California, Merced.
+I’m am currently a postdoctoral researcher working with Rachael Bay, Jay Stachowicz, and Rick Grosberg at the University of California, Davis.
+I earned my PhD at UC Merced in Mike Dawson’s lab.
 I am also a first generation college student and I wouldn’t be where I am today without all the great mentors who influenced my career trajectory.
 (Thank you!)
 Thanks to them, I was exposed to areas of study I didn’t know existed or didn’t think were within my reach.
 Now, I study evolutionary ecology in marine systems and aim to provide opportunities for students who might be in a similar position.
 Contact me if you might have an interest in getting involved in research, or if you have questions about taking that step!